UnitVectorY-Labs/firestoreproto2json/README.md

 This library takes the Protocol Buffer sent from Firestore for a document and converts it to a JSON Object.
 Firestore stores the underlying documents as Protocol Buffers and therefore that is what is sent to a Cloud Function when subscribed.
 While this is useful, when you have an event attached to Firestore to receive such as a Cloud Function that processes a change to the document.

 This library takes the Protocol Buffer and converts it to a JSON Object using a set of assumptions that may or may not match how normal interactions with the document using the API.
-However, this conversion to JSON may
+However, this conversion to JSON is likely useful for a generic implementation that needs to take an arbitrary document and convert it to the corresponding JSON representation.

 ## Getting Started